cg-tuwien/AgroEcoSim/README.md

 `AgroGodot.csproj` is an umbrella project that takes all files from all subfolders and compiles them for Godot.
 It defines the `GODOT` switch which activates or deactivates certain blcks of code.
 This is an ugly, but necessary workaround to cope with Godot's limited .NET support.

 ## v1 vs. v2
 Some classes are denoted by v1/v2 or just 1/2 or stored in folders called v1/v2.
-This marks whether they are transaction-based (v1) or global-diffusion based (v2).
-The *supervised global diffusion* is a novel concept to mitigate the transport limitations of large time steps.
-Instead of trying to compute at a very dense time rate, the formation gathers all resources in each frame and redistributes them.
+This marks whether they are transaction-based (v1) or global-diffusion based (v2), respectively.
+The *supervised global diffusion* is a custom concept to mitigate the transport limitations of large time steps.
+Instead of trying to compute at a very dense time rate, the formation gathers all resources in each frame and redistributes them across all its agents at once.

 # Renderer interface
 The renderer is called via `http`.
 The primary renderer is Mitsuba 3 in the [agroeco-mts3](https://github.com/cfreude/agroeco-mts3/).
 To plug-in a different renderer, it has to follow these guidelines: